huggingbench/huggingbench/README.md

 # 🤖 Introduction

-HuggingBench is an extensible, open-source MLOps tool for experimenting around serving ML models from Huggingface.
+HuggingBench is an extensible, open-source MLOps tool for experimenting around serving ML models.
 By running one command from terminal the tool generates various model serving configurations, deploys the model, performs load testing by sending inference requests and shows respective metrics upon completition.
 This should save time when looking for an optimal model serving cofiguration or just help with understanding latency/throughput and hardware needs for serving the model.

+**HuggingBench Design Principles**:

+* **Extensibility**: Easily incorporate new model servers, model formats, optimization techniques, and workloads for evaluation and comparison, allowing for flexibility and inclusion of current and future industry options across different hardware.
+* **Reproducibility**: Ensure that the benchmark can be reproduced reliably based on the provided specification.
+* **Production-Fidelity**: Strive to closely replicate the production environment, encompassing workload generation, model optimization, and server configuration options within the benchmark

 ## 📝 Note